Backup Plan: What to do When You Can’t Loop

 • Always update Xcode prior to updating the iOS on your Looping phone

-It is a good idea to keep Loop installed on a backup phone.
+It is a good idea to keep Loop installed on a backup device.
 Does your spouse carry an iPhone?
 Build a backup copy of Loop on that phone.
 Your kids?
 Build on theirs.
-Don’t have any other iPhones, ask around for a used phone or iPod that supports Loop, maybe with a cracked screen, and build Loop on that device as a backup.
+Don’t have any other iPhones, ask around for a used iPhone that supports Loop, maybe with a cracked screen, and build Loop on that device as a backup.

 What if your pump fails all together?
 If you use a Medtronic, that pump has some age on it.
 If you use pods, you might run out of supplies (while fighting with insurance), you forgot to pack some for a trip, or the last box is all the same lot and they are defective.
 When you meet with your endocrinologist, make sure to translate your latest Loop settings into MDI settings.
 Maybe that means you keep a prescription of long acting insulin in your go bag to be ready to switch back to MDI for a few days or weeks if you have to go completely off the pump.

-Take screen shots of your settings screens each time you make a change.
+Take screen shots of your settings each time you make a change.
 Use Google Photo or iCloud sync to push those photos to the cloud.
-If you use Nightscout, almost all your settings are recorded there – but not your overrides.
-If you use FreeAPS, take advantage of exporting all your Loop settings to iCloud each time you make changes.
+If you use Nightscout, almost all your settings are recorded there – but not your overrides, max basal or max bolus.

 Want to Avoid Having Loop Accidentally Deleted from Your Phone?

 It was sad to hear from a Looper that their neighbor’s kid picked up their phone and started playing with it and accidentally deleted Loop off the phone.
-They didn’t have their setting saved, and their macOS was not up to date.
-They spent the next two days getting back Looping.
+They didn’t have their settings saved, and they weren’t prepared for a rebuild.
+They spent the next two days getting back to Looping.

 You can set up Restrictions for Deleting Apps on your iPhone using the following steps: